mnot/I-D/best/draft.md

 Note that only the delta-seconds form of Retry-After is supported; a Retry-After value containing a http-date will need to be either converted into delta-seconds or serialised as a Textual Field Value ({{TFV}}).

-TODO: Accept and Content-Type media types use + in values.

 ## Aliased Fields {#aliased}